 International Business Machines appears to be embracing search engine optimization in a big way.
-That’s a positive sign from a company that is seen as a leader in many areas of information technology.
-A new patent application, and a couple of new articles from IBM point towards a growing commitment towards helping people build web sites that are easier for people to find through search engines.
+That’s a positive sign from a company seen as a leader in many areas of information technology.
+A new patent application and a couple of new articles from IBM point towards a growing commitment towards helping people build websites that are easier for people to find through search engines.

-The first two articles in the series were written by L. Jennette Banks, who is an organic search optimization expert for IBM.
-The last two are by Mike Moran, who is IBM’s Manager of Site Architecture, and Bill Hunt, who is the President and CEO, Global Strategies International, LLC.
+The first two articles in the series were written by L. Jennette Banks, an organic search optimization expert for IBM.
+The last two are by Mike Moran, IBM’s Manager of Site Architecture, and Bill Hunt, the President, and CEO, Global Strategies International, LLC.
 You may have seen those two names together before if you’ve conducted some research on books about SEO.
-They are co-authors of a book on the subject – “Search Engine Marketing, Inc.: Driving Search Traffic to Your Company’s Web Site” – and they’ve received a lot of positive reviews for their joint publication.
+They are co-authors of a book on the subject – “Search Engine Marketing, Inc.: Driving Search Traffic to Your Company’s Web Site” – and they’ve received many positive reviews for their joint publication.

 Their articles are thoughtful and well written:

-This article focuses on the spidering of sites, and some possible impediments to having a search engine crawl your site so that it can be indexed.
-They provide some strategies to make it more likely that your site will be indexed by the major search engines.
+This article focuses on the spidering of sites and some possible impediments to having a search engine crawl your site so that it can be indexed.
+In addition, they provide some strategies to make it more likely that the major search engines will index your site.

 The final part of this series looks at some of the unique problems that large websites may face, from an operational stance (getting all the participants who work on a site to work together), through international issues (Global audiences, different languages, etc.), to a technical view (dynamic pages and updating content).